revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Collections.md

 <blockquote>

-The Hashtable in C# is a Non-Generic Collection that stores the element in the form of “Key-Value Pairs”.
-The data in the Hashtable are organized based on the hash code of the key.
-The key can be of any data type.
-Once we created the Hashtable collection, then we can access the elements by using the keys.
-The Hashtable class comes under the `System.Collections` namespace.
+The Hashtable in C# is a Non-Generic Collection that stores the element in the form of “Key-Value Pairs”.The data in the Hashtable are organized based on the hash code of the key.The key can be of any data type.Once we created the Hashtable collection, then we can access the elements by using the keys.The Hashtable class comes under the `System.Collections` namespace.

-The Hashtable computes a hash code for each key.
-Then it uses that hash code to look up the elements very quickly which increases the performance of the application.
+The Hashtable computes a hash code for each key.Then it uses that hash code to look up the elements very quickly which increases the performance of the application.

 </blockquote>